-The Khwe people of Botswana – speakers of Khwedam, a ‘click’ language – live in the remote northern part of the country.
-They have been marginalized because of their small numbers and minority status.
-The Khwedam Bible translation project is bringing people into a Christian relationship with God and expanding social empowerment as they learn their worth in the eyes of our Creator.
+The Khwe people of Northern Botswana – speakers of Khwedam – have been marginalized because of their small numbers and minority status.
+The Khwedam Panoramic Bible Translation Project is bringing people into a Christian relationship with God and expanding social empowerment.
+They learn their worth in the eyes of our Creator.
+Even those in remote villages are being touched by God’s Word through print and audio Scripture.

 Prepare the Panoramic Bible manuscript for publication.